Databus Logo

 For JEE coaching directors with multi-branch DPP fatigue

-75 questions, 300 marks, 20 MCQ + 5 NVQ all compulsory with -1 on both sections.
-Advanced 4-type with Multiple Correct partial marking encoded correctly.
+75 questions, 300 marks, 20 MCQ + 5 NVQ all compulsory — marking applied per the current NTA bulletin.
+Advanced 4-type with Multiple Correct partial marking encoded per the brochure.
 LaTeX, HD vector diagrams, chapter-wise DPPs, white-label branding.

-From ₹30/student/month · 500+ Indian schools & coaching institutes · Current pattern enforced by default
+From ₹30/student/month · Current pattern enforced by default